elifesciences/journal/README.md

 2. Run `docker-compose up --build`
 3. Open `http://localhost:8080` in your browser.

-Important : Creating `composer.lock` on local and permanent updates to composer files in general should only be done from the container, be aware that if this is done from local can generate additioanal errors.
+Important : Creating `composer.lock` on local and permanent updates to composer files in general should only be done from the container, be aware that if this is done from local can generate additional errors.
 To avoid any errors running `composer update` in the container is safer than running it in the local dev env.

 ### Changing configuration